 Over the years, I have studied various methods to find keywords that are easy to rank for and learned from some of the most successful online marketers (such as Brian Dean from Backlinkco and Spencer Haws from Nichepursuits) who have figured out certain methods to find easy to rank keywords.

-For example, in this post, Brian provides an elaborated explanation on how to check competition for keywords.
+For example, in this post, Brian provides a detail explanation of how to check competition for keywords.
 Perrin (Spencer’s right hand guy) & Spencer has also given a pretty good insights to how he choose certain keywords in this post.

 The problem with these methods involve a lot of manual steps and rely on arbitrary decisions with limitation to scale.

-Issue 2) Automated keyword difficulty checker are expensive and not so scalable
+Issue 2) Automated keyword difficulty checker is expensive and not so scalable

 We have further refined the method and created a prediction model that can easily tell us whether the keywords we want to target are easy to rank for or not.